JesseHill/git-tutorial/README.txt

 5 directories, 3 files
 ```
 We're starting to get a lot of objects to look through.
-In order to help out, let's write a quick *cat-objects.rb* script with this content:
+In order to help out, let's write a quick *cat-objects.rb* script - open a file and paste in this content:
 ```ruby
 #!/usr/bin/ruby
 require 'find'